-It is very difficult for a person standing or floating in the water to take quick action to avoid a boat heading in his/her direction, even at slow speed.
+People in the water cannot take quick action to avoid a boat heading in their direction.

-Always slow down and exercise extreme caution any time you are boating in an area where there might be people in the water.
+Approach slowly and exercise extreme caution when boating in areas where people may be in the water.

-Whenever a boat is moving (coasting) and the outboard gear shift is in neutral position, there is sufficient force by the water on the propeller to cause the propeller to rotate.
+When a boat is moving and the gear shift is in neutral, there is sufficient force by the water on the propeller to cause the propeller to rotate.
 This neutral propeller rotation can cause serious injury.